 Understand the gestational development and how the mother contributes to the growth of the baby.
 Analyze pregnancy complications and apply nursing interventions to care for the mother and baby during pregnancy.
 Apply the nursing process to care for the mother and the fetus throughout the gestational period.
-Pre-requisites: NPN208, PHA202
+Prerequisites: None